-Regular full-time employees shall be eligible for sick leave with pay upon satisfactory completion of the employee's introductory period and shall be credited with sick leave from date of employment.
-Sick leave shall be accrued at a rate of one (1) day per month, twelve (12) days per year, to a maximum accumulation of seventy (70) days.
+Regular full-time employees shall be eligible for sick leave with pay upon satisfactory completion of the employees' introductory period and shall be credited with sick leave from the date of employment.
 A regular full-time employee, upon retirement or death, who has accumulated and maintained the maximum of seventy (70) days for one (1) year at time of retirement or death shall receive twenty (20) days severance pay in a lump sum within two (2) months.
-No such payment shall be made to regular full-time employees who terminate or are terminated by the Town of Branford.
+No such payment shall be made to regular full-time employees who resign prior to retirement or are terminated by The Town of Branford.
 Employees hired after January 1, 2002 are not eligible for a payout.